circuitdojo/docs/src/nrf9160-programming-and-debugging.md

     };
     ```

 3. Connect your USB to UART adatper.
 I've used clips from my logic analyzer to hold the wires in place.
-Connect the **yellow** RX wire to the TX on the board.
+Connect the **yellow** wire to the TX on the board.
 Connect the **orange** wire to the RX on the board.

     ![img/programming-and-debugging/Screen_Shot_2020-09-16_at_4.42.58_PM.png](img/programming-and-debugging/Screen_Shot_2020-09-16_at_4.42.58_PM.png)